-In addition to the stores listed above, Free People operates wholesale sales and showroom facilities in New York City, Los Angeles and Chicago which are leased through 2014, 2007 and 2008, respectively.
+In addition to the stores listed above, Anthropologie operates a wholesale sales and showroom facility in New York City which is leased through the year 2014.
+Free People also operates wholesale sales and showroom facilities in New York City, Los Angeles and Chicago which are leased through 2017, 2010 and 2009, respectively.